-We also performed experiments on a SCITOS G5 platform (Fig. 9, left).
-The robot is equipped with an Asus Xtion Pro Live camera which is mounted on a pan-tilt unit.
-Similar to the simulated experiments, the task of the robot was to find a cup in an area of our robot lab $(40m^2)$.
-For recognizing objects in the environment we used the an object recognition framework based on 3D CAD models [20] which is integrated in PCL5.
+After evaluating the QSR-based search in simulation, we ran experiments on our SCITOS G5 platform called Bob (Figure 9, left).
+Bob is equipped with an Asus Pro RGB-D camera which is mounted on a pan-tilt unit on its head.
+Similar to the simulated experiments, the task of Bob was to find a cup in an area of our robot lab $(40m^2)$ .
+For recognizing objects in the environment we used the an object recognition framework based on 3D CAD models [12] which is integrated in PCL.
 For recognizing cups (mugs) we trained a classifier based on 50 object categories.
-Fig. 10 shows some results of the classifier.
+Figure 10 shows some results of the classifier.
 During the experiments we observed two false positives and a couple of false negatives.

 In each view planning step we evaluated 20 samples of 2D poses and nine frustums at the best 2D pose.
 At each pose the robot actively perceived the scene using the four best frustums.
-The results of the experiments are shown in Table V. In the supporting planes condition the cup was not found in two trials and the search was aborted in other two trials because of false positives.
-Overall the QSR-based search performed better than the supporting planes method.
+The results of the experiments are shown in Table V. In the supporting planes condition the cup was not found in two trials and the search was aborted in other

-5Point Cloud Library: http://pointclouds.org
+&lt;sup>5Point Cloud Library: http://pointclouds.org